Last Updated on October 10, 2024 by Maged kamel

 Solved problem 8-32 for the plastic Nominal Uniform load.

-This is the 36th post of the Steel beam Posts-part-4 which includes a solved problem, how to determine the collapse uniform load value for a given section of a simple beam that is partially loaded and is fixed at both ends?
+This is the 36th post of Steel beam Posts-part-4, which includes a solved problem: How can the collapse uniform load value for a given section of a simple beam partially loaded and fixed at both ends be determined?

-The problem was further modified, relocation of the uniform load is made, and again the plastic nominal uniform load was estimated by the two methods.
-This is the link for post 36: Solved problem 8-32.
+The problem was further modified; the uniform load was relocated, and the two methods again estimated the plastic nominal uniform load.
+This is the link for post 36: Solved problems 8-32.

 Solved problems 8-33&34 for the nominal uniform load.

 There are two posts,37 and 37a.
-These two posts are part of the steel beam Posts-part-4 which includes two solved problems- 8.33& 8-34.
+These two posts are part of the steel beam Posts-part-4, which includes two solved problems, 8.33 and 8-34.

 .
 Using the given section, all of the A992 steel and the plastic theory, for the first problem 8.33- determine the value of Wn as indicated for a continuous beam with varying loading.

-While for the second problem #.8.34.
-Determines the value of Wn as indicated for a continuous beam with fixed from both ends under Wn loads.
+For the second problem, #.8.34, determine the value of Wn as indicated for a continuous beam fixed from both ends under Wn loads.

 This is the link for post 37: A Solved problem, 8-33, for a nominal uniform load.